open-mmlab/mmdetection/docs/1_exist_data_model.md

     [--show]
 ```

-Assuming that checkpoints have been downloaded to the directory `checkpoints/`, we can test Mask R-CNN on COCO test-dev with 8 GPUs, and generate JSON files using the following command
+Assuming that the checkpoints in the [model zoo](https://mmdetection.readthedocs.io/en/latest/modelzoo_statistics.html) have been downloaded to the directory `checkpoints/`, we can test Mask R-CNN on COCO test-dev with 8 GPUs, and generate JSON files using the following command.

 ```sh
 ./tools/dist_test.sh \